What Kind of Animals Live in the North Pole? Top Arctic Animals

 Often known as penguins of the North, Brunnich Guillemots or thick-billed murres have white bellies and blackheads and backs.
 This Arctic bird is famous for its superb underwater diving abilities.

-Thick-billed murres can dive to depths of >330 feet (91 meters) or twice that, making them the deepest dive among all types of birds.
-The birds have stubby wings which might not be perfect for flying but ideal for diving underwater.
-Unlike many other birds, thick-billed murres don’t build nests.
-They lay eggs on rocky clips and protect their eggs with pebbles cemented with feces.
+Thick-billed murres can dive to depths of more than 330 feet (91 meters) or twice that, making them the deepest divers among all types of birds.
+Their stubby wings might not be ideal for flying, but they are suitable for diving underwater.

 Arctic terns have very short legs

-Another bird living in the Arctic is the Arctic tern who can live so long, even up to 30 years.
-This bird species has very short legs, a red beak, a small round head, together with long angular wings.
-They feed on small fish species.
-And Arctic tents dive just below the water surface to hunt for food.
+This bird species has very short legs, a red beak, a small round head, and long angular wings.
+It feeds on small fish.
+Arctic tents dive just below the water's surface to hunt for food.

 Others